napari/napari/docs/plugins/npe2_manifest_specification.md

 ## Commands

-**command** is a python function associated with an id.
+A **command** is a Python function associated with an id.
 The **id** is a unique identifier to which other contributions, like readers, can refer.

 When a contribution like a reader refers to a command, it gives the command meaning.
 The command will be expected to conform to a specific _calling convention_.
-The **calling convention** is described by the argument and return types of the associated callable, as well as conventions regarding it's behavior.
+The **calling convention** is described by the argument and return types of the associated callable, as well as conventions regarding its behavior.

 ### Required fields